Inflect logo

 Natural Disaster Risk

 The overall risk profile for Xalapa is Moderate (4.9/10) – as of September 2025.
-While the city is sheltered from the direct impact of coastal surges, regional hazards still require resilient facility engineering.
+The city’s elevation provides a natural buffer against coastal surges, though seismic and storm resilience remain necessary.

-• Tropical Cyclone (7.1): High wind speeds and heavy precipitation from regional storms can impact external infrastructure.
+• Tropical Cyclone (7.1): High wind speeds and heavy precipitation from regional storms can impact external utility infrastructure.

-• Coastal Hazards: Tsunami (5.5) and Coastal Flood (6.3) risks are considered indirect or regional for this inland city, as the elevation provides a natural buffer against rising sea levels.
+• Coastal Hazards: Tsunami (5.5) and Coastal Flood (6.3) are considered indirect or regional risks, as Xalapa’s elevation protects the city from direct sea-level rising.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business